jhu9000/feeds_paragraph_by_guid/README.md

 Then running the node page feeds import will create 2 node entities.

-During the node page feeds import, the entity presave event will use the node guid to search the database for any paragraph guids that match the pattern [node guid]-[paragraph field name]-[delta] and set the node's respective paragraph field to the discovered paragraph entities.
+During the node page feeds import, the entity presave event will use the node guid to search the database for any paragraph guids that match the pattern [node guid]-[paragraph field name]-[delta] and set the node's respective paragraph field with the discovered paragraph entities.

+Page 1 will have paragraph 1a and paragraph 1b attached to field_paragraphs.
+Page 2 will have paragraph 2a attached to field_paragraphs.